Matchstic/ReProvision/README.md

 - Automatic re-signing of locally provisioned applications.
 - Basic settings to configure alerts shown by the automatic re-signing.
 - Ability to install any `.ipa` file downloaded through Safari from the device.
+- Support for re-signing Apple Watch applications

 Battery optimisations are also in place through the usage of a background daemon to handle automatic signing.

 #### tvOS [TODO]

-- Same features as for iOS
+- Same features as for iOS, minus that for the Apple Watch

 #### macOS [TODO]